 Poll: Out of interest, which of my fics are you here for?
 Vote Now!

 Author has written 37 stories for Harry Potter, Twilight, Supernatural, and Arrow.

-About Me: I am 25 and a qualified Speech Therapist.
+About Me: I am 27 and a qualified Speech Therapist.
 I enjoy reading, writing, watching series and movies, learning and trying out new things, listening to and making music and spending time with friends and family.
 I love fantasy, science fiction, European history, bromances, poetry and human biology.
-I'm very picky about what I read and watch, and don't like graphic sex, foul language, teen dramas or soapies.
+I'm very picky about what I read and watch, and don't like graphic sex, foul language or soapies.
 I do like well thought-out and believable romances (which are secondary to a bigger, more interesting plot) bravery, nobility, suspense, leadership and I ADORE bromances.
-I don't read or watch slash.
+I don't read or write slash.